 H.B.
 No. 455 seeks to limit the total amount of ad valorem taxes that certain taxing units, excluding school districts, can impose on the residence homesteads of disabled or elderly individuals and their surviving spouses.
-The bill amends Section 11.261 of the Tax Code to clarify that these limitations apply specifically to non-school district taxing units and introduces new subsections detailing the conditions for these limitations.
-Importantly, it stipulates that a taxing unit cannot increase the total annual ad valorem taxes on a qualifying individual's residence homestead beyond the amount imposed in the first tax year they qualified for the exemption.
+The bill amends Section 11.261 of the Tax Code to clarify that these limitations apply specifically to non-school district taxing units.
+It introduces new subsections that outline the conditions for these tax limitations, including provisions for individuals qualifying for exemptions under Section 11.13(c) and how tax increases due to property improvements will be handled.
+Notably, the bill specifies that the total annual ad valorem taxes cannot exceed the amount imposed in the first tax year the individual qualified for the exemption, while also allowing for adjustments based on property improvements.

 Statutes affected: